School of Biosciences

 Expertise Summary

-I study photosynthesis in crop plants.
+I study photosynthesis in crop plants but I have a broad interest in the physiology of photosynthetic organisms.
 In particular my group is interested in the regulation of photosynthesis in response to environmental factors in all types of cropping systems.
 Why is this important?
 It is clear that photosynthesis operates below optimal efficiency in the field and if we could improve this it would have an impact on grain yield.
 I use crops such as wheat and rice to understand the genetic basis for processes such as photoprotection.

 Teaching Summary